ShadowOxygen/OxygenX/README.md

 Checks for Email Access
 ```

 # Download for EXE version.
-(I know, the release section is a hard to find but its on the bottom right of the github)
+(Release section is on the right side of the Github)
 https://github.com/ShadowOxygen/OxygenX/releases/tag/v0.8

 # Support: